Skip to Content

 Norwegian Buhund excitedly running in the snow

-The Norwegian Buhund belongs to the spitz family, a group known for their fox-like appearance and sturdy build.
-Originating in Norway, they were bred as a versatile farm dog capable of herding livestock and guarding homesteads.
-Their lineage is steeped in Scandinavian history, often associated with Viking explorers.
+The Norwegian Buhund belongs to the Spitz family and is known for its fox-like appearance and sturdy build.
+Originating in Norway, they were bred as versatile farm dogs capable of herding livestock and guarding homesteads.
+Their lineage is steeped in Scandinavian history and is often associated with Viking explorers.

 Size: Medium